100 Notable alumni of

 -

-Terrence Vance Gilliam is an American-British filmmaker, comedian, collage animator, and actor.
+Terrence Vance Gilliam is an American-born British filmmaker, comedian, collage animator, and actor.
 He gained stardom as a member of the Monty Python comedy troupe alongside John Cleese, Eric Idle, Michael Palin, Terry Jones, and Graham Chapman.
-Together they collaborated on the sketch series Monty Python's Flying Circus (1969–1974) and the films Monty Python and the Holy Grail (1975, which Gilliam co-directed as well), Life of Brian (1979) and The Meaning of Life (1983).
-In 1988, they received the BAFTA Award for Outstanding British Contribution to Cinema.
+Together they collaborated on the sketch series Monty Python's Flying Circus (1969–1974) and the films Monty Python and the Holy Grail (1975, also co-directed), Life of Brian (1979), and The Meaning of Life (1983).
+They received the BAFTA Award in 1988 for Outstanding British Contribution to Cinema.
 In 2009, Gilliam received the BAFTA Fellowship for lifetime achievement.

 -